 Monson Visitor Center

-The Monson Appalachian Trail Visitor Center will be open daily starting June 2, 2021 between 8-11 a.m. and 1-5 p.m. from through October 11, 2021.
+The Monson Appalachian Trail Visitor Center is open daily starting June 2, 2021, between 8-11 a.m. and 1-5 p.m. through October 11, 2021.
 Information services staff will be offering Trail-related information, maps and brochures, but due to limited operations, restrooms and the ability to make in-store purchases will not be available.
-The ATC is not issuing hang tags or registering hikers currently.

 We help long-distance and day hikers plan safe and enjoyable adventures on the A.T. and other trails in the Hundred Mile Wilderness and Moosehead Lake regions.

 Location: We are located in the Monson Historical Society building on the town’s main street (Route 6/15).

 Street address: 6 Tenney Hill, Monson, Maine 04464

 Ample on-street parking is available for the Visitor Center and for shops and restaurants in Monson.

 For the A.T.: The A.T. crosses Route 6/15 approximately 3.6 miles north of the Visitor Center.
 There is a parking area on the east side of the road (the right side of the road as you head north from Monson).